-Welcome to the home page of the Department of Statistics, Rhodes University, Grahamstown, South Africa.
-The Department of Statistics at Rhodes University is one of enthusiasm and energy.
-Established in 1973, this Department has grown steadily, offering courses in all faculties to over 900 students.
+Welcome to the website of the Department of Statistics, Rhodes University, Grahamstown, South Africa.
+The Department is one of enthusiasm and energy.

 Specific information with regards to the Department of Statistics and the courses we teach can be found in the Rhodes Unveirsty Calendar and the Department of Statistics Handbook.
 Please consult the Department of Statistics Handbook as a primary source of course information, namely the course objectives, areas of learning, embedded knowledge, specific outcomes, textbooks, lecture information (lecturers, venues, times), tutorial Information (venues, times, procedure, tests), class record and class record calculation, duly performed requirements (DPR), leave of absences and student support.